aesara-devs/aesara/doc/library/compile/shared.rst

        By default, return a copy of the data.
 If ``borrow=True`` (and ``return_internal_type=False``), maybe it will return a copy.
-       For tensor, it will always return a ndarray by default, so if the data is on the GPU, it will return a copy, but if the data is on the CPU, it will return the original data.
+       For tensor, it will always return an `ndarray` by default, so if the data is on another device, it will return a copy, but if the data is on the CPU, it will return the original data.
 If you do ``borrow=True`` and ``return_internal_type=True``, it will
-       always return the original data, not a copy, but this can be a GPU object.
+       always return the original data, not a copy, but this can be a non-`ndarray` type of object.

     .. method:: set_value(self, new_value, borrow=False)